Florida Atlantic vs. Old Dominion NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Owls have been favored by 7 points or more four times this season and have covered the spread in two of them.

-- Florida Atlantic has hit the over in 33.3% of its opportunities this year (three times over nine games with a set point total).
+- Florida Atlantic's games this year have gone over the point total in 33.3% of its opportunities (three times in nine games with a set point total).

 - This year, the Owls score just 1.0 fewer point per game (28.3) than the Monarchs allow (29.3).

-- Florida Atlantic is 3-0-1 against the spread and 4-0 overall this season when the team puts up more than 29.3 points.
+- When Florida Atlantic puts up more than 29.3 points, it is 3-0-1 against the spread and 4-0 overall.

-- Florida Atlantic is 3-1-1 against the spread and 4-1 overall when the team totals more than 363.4 yards.
+- Florida Atlantic is 3-1-1 against the spread and 4-1 overall when the team totals over 363.4 yards.

 - The Owls have turned the ball over 12 times this season, four more turnovers than the Monarchs have forced (8).